Fellows turn training into faculty positions

 Steps to achieve independence

-Part of these trainees’ success stems from their recent National Institute of Health Pathway to Independence awards.
+Part of these trainees’ success stems from their recent National Institutes of Health Pathway to Independence awards.
 “The single most important thing to do when transitioning from fellowship to academia is to write a grant,” said Jukic.
 The process helps develop a research statement and lay out a trajectory for future research. ”It [grant writing] forces you to consider how your research will grow, and that is invaluable when you are presenting your work and interviewing,” said Gassman.

 Wilson feels his trainees are at the beginning of what will be outstanding careers.
 “I am confident Bret and Natalie will be leaders in their respective fields in the not too distant future,” he said.
 Wilcox also expressed great confidence in Jukic, who he notes is not only off to a great start in her career, but has already been an important role model and mentor to other trainees in the Epidemiology Branch.